current position

 • food as a starting point for thinking

-• biology as a design material
+• biology as materiality

 • critical, embodied, participatory research-through-design